 Closures & Emergency Food

-Hunger Task Force anticipates food pantry and program closures and decreased access to emergency food as a result of the outbreak.
-In response, Hunger Task Force has created a list of confirmed, trusted sites that are providing food safely and reliably.
+Hunger Task Force continues to plan for and accommodate food pantry and program closures and decreased access to emergency food as a result of the ongoing pandemic.
+Hunger Task Force has created a list of confirmed, trusted sites that continue to provide food safely and reliably.

 The map below lists public senior Stockbox sites, school meal sites and outdoor emergency food distribution sites in Milwaukee.
 Search by zip code in the upper left hand corner to see a list of all the sites in your area.
 Then, click on individual sites to see details: days and times of service, type of program, etc.